Shoe: Culture and folklore

 In the Bible's Old Testament, the shoe is used to symbolize something that is worthless or of little value.
 In the New Testament, the act of removing one's shoes symbolizes servitude.
 Ancient Semitic-speaking peoples regarded the act of removing their shoes as a mark of reverence when approaching a sacred person or place.
-In the Book of Exodus, Moses was instructed to remove his shoes before approaching the burning bush:

 The removal of the shoe also symbolizes the act of giving up a legal right.
 In Hebrew custom, if a man chose not to marry his childless brother's widow, the widow removed her brother-in-law's shoe to symbolize that he had abandoned his duty.
 In Arab custom, the removal of one's shoe also symbolized the dissolution of marriage.

 In Arab culture, showing the sole of one's shoe is considered an insult, and to throw a shoe and hit someone with it is considered an even greater insult.
 Shoes are considered to be dirty as they frequently touch the ground, and are associated with the lowest part of the body—the foot.
 As such, shoes are forbidden in mosques, and it is also considered unmannerly to cross the legs and display the soles of one's shoes during conversation.
 This insult was demonstrated in Iraq, first when Saddam Hussein's statue was toppled in 2003, Iraqis gathered around it and struck the statue with their shoes.
 In 2008, United States President George W. Bush had a shoe thrown at him by a journalist as a statement against the war in Iraq.
 More generally, shoe-throwing or shoeing, showing the sole of one's shoe or using shoes to insult are forms of protest in many parts of the world.
-Incidents where shoes were thrown at political figures have taken place in Australia, India, Ireland, Taiwan, Hong Kong, Pakistan, the United Kingdom, the United States, and most notably the Arab world.

 Empty shoes may also symbolize death.
 In Greek culture, empty shoes are the equivalent of the American funeral wreath.
 For example, empty shoes placed outside of a Greek home would tell others that the family's son has died in battle.
-At an observation memorializing the 10th anniversary of the September 11 attacks, 3,000 pairs of empty shoes were used to recognize those killed.
-The Shoes on the Danube Bank is a memorial in Budapest, Hungary.
-Conceived by film director Can Togay, he created it on the east bank of the Danube River with sculptor Gyula Pauer to honor the Jews who were killed by fascist Arrow Cross militiamen in Budapest during World War II.
-They were ordered to take off their shoes and were shot at the edge of the water so that their bodies fell into the river and were carried away.
-The memorial represents their shoes left behind on the bank.
+The Shoes on the Danube Bank is a memorial in Budapest, Hungary, to honor the Jews who were killed by fascist Arrow Cross militiamen in Budapest during World War II.